Soleno Therapeutics Inc (SLNO) Shares Rise Despite Market Challenges - News Heater

-Soleno Therapeutics Inc (NASDAQ: SLNO)’s stock price has gone rise by 1.71 in comparison to its previous close of 41.49, however, the company has experienced a 14.99% increase in its stock price over the last five trading days.
+The stock of Soleno Therapeutics Inc (NASDAQ: SLNO) has increased by 7.59 when compared to last closing price of 41.79.
+Despite this, the company has experienced a 10.79% gain in its stock price over the last five trading sessions.
 Market Watch reported 2023-12-27 that No, it isn’t related to artificial intelligence — although shares of AI-linked chip maker Nvidia Corp.
 NVDA, +0.16% have surged more than 200% thus far on the year.

 Is It Worth Investing in Soleno Therapeutics Inc (NASDAQ: SLNO) Right Now?